 AI enhances efficiency in contract review by catching inconsistencies, compliance risks, and missing clauses—issues that even seasoned lawyers can overlook.
 It can also create accurate legal documents with language that complies with applicable rules, regulations, and policies.

 AI can handle the heavy lifting, and legal professionals can refine its output further.
+However, note that AI systems can still produce hallucinations, possibly generating confident but incorrect legal statements.
+Even high-performing systems are not immune to hallucinations in edge cases.

 AI is transforming how lawyers interact with clients by offering 24/7 availability through online portals and providing clients with instant answers to basic questions.
 AI-powered chat tools can understand what clients say via speech and text.
 Clients don’t have to wait for a response, as law firms can provide immediate, accurate information.
 AI enhances legal services while saving firms a significant amount of time.